-According to our Community Health Needs Assessment (CHNA), many members of Wellstar’s community have care access challenges in large part due to insurance constraints and provider access shortages.
+Access to CareAccording to our Community Health Needs Assessment (CHNA), many members of Wellstar’s community have care access challenges in large part due to insurance constraints and provider access shortages.
 At Wellstar, we are committed to serving our community’s most vulnerable and under-resourced populations.
-Programs like Wellstar 4-1 Care help increase access to care and provide reduced-cost outpatient medical services.
+Our community clinic partnership network helps increase access to care and provide reduced-cost outpatient medical services.
 By partnering with community clinics, healthcare systems like Wellstar can help reduce emergency department visits, decrease avoidable readmissions, boost patient satisfaction scores, and identify a patient’s health risk factors before an illness develops.

-Wellstar Behavioral Health offers a variety of services to assist the unique health needs of our community members.
+Behavioral HealthWellstar Behavioral Health offers a variety of services to assist the unique health needs of our community members.
 As part of our ongoing efforts, the Wellstar Opioid Steering Committee is focused on planning and implementing a comprehensive response to growing opioid misuse.
 A collaborative team of Wellstar providers, patients and communities have come together to help reduce opioid misuse, abuse and addiction.
 Three physician-led workgroups lead the charge using provider and patient education, clinical initiatives, and community awareness and engagement.
 To address the behavioral needs of community members and mitigate the role of mental health stigma, Wellstar's Soul Support delivers three evidence-based programs to provide mental health education and support to congregations.

 Food Access and Healthy LivingAccording to our CHNA, many Wellstar communities are caught in the vicious cycle of balancing housing and healthcare needs with their food needs.
 As a result, food insecurity and poor nutrition may lead to a higher risk of developing chronic diseases like obesity, hypertension and diabetes.
 To address this health inequity, Wellstar has begun food insecurity screening as a standardized protocol in vulnerable patient intake procedures, especially in areas in which a significant percentage of the patient population is identified as low income.
 Additionally, Wellstar facilitates fresh food distribution to families living in food deserts through a partnership with Goodr, Co.